ARM-software/AVH/DoxyGen/simulation/src/main.md

 The AVH FVP models are standalone programs that can be executed in a target environment.
 See \ref Models for a list of FVPs provided in the AVH context.

-Section \ref Using gives an overview how to run an embedded program on a target AVH FVP model using command line interface.
+Section \ref using gives an overview how to run an embedded program on a target AVH FVP model using command line interface.
 [Infrastructure chapter](../../infrastructure/html/index.html) provides details on how to obtain AVH FVPs and use them in various cloud-native or desktop environments workflows, such as GitHub and Keil MDK.

 ## Available Models {#Models}